Citius Pharmaceuticals Inc. (CTXR)'s Financial Results Comparing With Aytu BioScience Inc. (NASDAQ:AYTU) | New Business Observer

 Summary

-On 5 of the 7 factors Aytu BioScience Inc. beats Citius Pharmaceuticals Inc.
+Aytu BioScience Inc. beats on 5 of the 7 factors Citius Pharmaceuticals Inc.

 Citius Pharmaceuticals, Inc., a specialty pharmaceutical company, develops and commercializes therapeutic products.
 The company develops Mino-Lok product, which has completed Phase IIb clinical trials for the treatment of catheter related bloodstream infections; and Hydrocortisone-Lidocaine Cream for the treatment of mild to moderate hemorrhoids.
 It has a collaboration and license agreement with Alpex Pharma S.A. to develop and commercialize orally disintegrating tablet formulations of pharmaceutical products in United States, Canada, and Mexico.
 Citius Pharmaceuticals, Inc. was founded in 2007 and is headquartered in Cranford, New Jersey.